aldojasb/general_projects/database_generator/README.md

 ## Overview

-The `database_generator.py` module provides a structured and scalable approach to generating synthetic datasets for industrial applications.
+The `database_generator.py` module provides a simple and scalable approach to generating synthetic datasets for industrial applications.
 It supports:
 - Standard data generation for industrial pump operations.
 - Introduction of different types of anomalies.
 - A factory pattern to construct databases from multiple datasets.